kenns29/topic-analysis/README.md

 npm install -g browserify watchify
 ```

-Note that npm is the package manager for nodejs, you should also be familiar with it.
-This command also installs watchify, which is a plugin for browserify, you can learn more about it in [https://github.com/substack/watchify](https://github.com/substack/watchify).
+Note that **npm** is the package manager for nodejs, you should also be familiar with it.
+This command also installs **watchify**, which is a plugin for browserify, you can learn more about it in [https://github.com/substack/watchify](https://github.com/substack/watchify).
 #### <a name = "node-java">node-java
 Although we use nodejs primarily, we still have to use some java libraries for some NLP tasks, such as [StanfordCoreNLP](https://stanfordnlp.github.io/CoreNLP/) and [Mallet](http://mallet.cs.umass.edu/).
 To communicate between nodejs and java, we used the [node-java library](https://github.com/joeferner/node-java).
 You should try to get familar with it.
-Please use the module inside java/java_init.js to load the library and the java codes.
+Please use the module inside _java/java_init.js_ to load the library and the java codes.

 You don't have to do it manually, becase I have included this command in our npm script (I will cover later).
 But if you really want, you can do
 ```
 npm install java
 ```
+**Important For Windows Users**
 Installing the node-java library can be a bit tricky on windows.
 First you will need to have node-gyp installed
 ```
 npm install -g node-gyp